 - Case Management

-Students with concerns that exceed our scope of practice will be assisted by the SWCC in order to identify their concerns and facilitate connections to appropriate community resources.
-During our COVID-19 response, the provision of student services are conducted remotely and delivered via a virtual room.
+Students with concerns that exceed our scope of practice will be assisted by the SWCC in identifying their concerns and facilitating connections to appropriate community resources.